Jay Hoops

 Jay Hoops (October 22, 1918–June 20, 2004) was an American photographer.

 Early life and education

 Jay Hoops was born in New York City.
-Her father, Herman William Hoops, was a partner at Hawley & Hoops, a chocolate and confectionery company in Lower Manhattan.
+Her father, Herman Ludwig Hoops, was a partner at Hawley & Hoops, a chocolate and confectionery company in Lower Manhattan.

 Hoops studied photography first with Clarence White Jr. at The Clarence H. White School of Modern Photography and later with Alexey Brodovitch and Minor White.

 Career

 By the late 1940s, Hoops had opened Jay Hoops Studios, a commercial photography studio in New York City, and took photography fashion assignments for TWA, photographed still-life, and did commercial and advertising photography, which appeared in popular magazines and on post cards.
 During its first years, Jay Hoops Studios also sold enamel-finished cigarette boxes with photographs on them.
 During the 1960s and 1970s, Hoops focused on architectural photography, taking assignments for Rockefeller Center, Harrison and Abramovitz, I.M.
 Pei, and others.
 In the early 1950s, she got a cottage in Hampton Bays and maintained studios in New York City and Schinnecock Hills.
 In the 1960s, she moved to Hampton Bays full-time and began photographing the local seascape, meadows, and beaches.
 Hoops' journalistic photography work regularly appeared in the newspapers of eastern Long Island.
 At the end of her life she was working with digitalized Polaroid.